 Immigration policies like the Chinese Exclusion Act and the Gentleman’s Agreement with Japan made emigration from Asia difficult.
 The Expatriation Act stripped American women of their citizenship upon marriage to non-citizens.
-Life for most black Americans deteriorated as the presence and influence of Jim Crow racism and the Lost Cause mythology continued to rise.
-Native American education projects taught children to reject their culture in favor of an “American” one.
+Life for most Black Americans deteriorated as the presence and influence of Jim Crow racism and the Lost Cause mythology continued to rise.
+The federal government’s education projects for Indigenous communities taught children to reject their culture in favor of an “American” one.
 Although many social reformers of the era promised great change, it was increasingly clear that the benefits of those changes were not always meant for all.

 1. How did xenophobic and racist policies and practices target women?

 2. To what extent did the spread of racism and nativism contradict the ideals of the Progressive Era and its spirit of social reform?